-- We may experience delays in obtaining regulatory approvals with respect to any drug candidate. - Clinical trials are very expensive, time-consuming and difficult to design and implement and may result in unforeseen costs. - If the results of our clinical trials do not support our claims relating to a drug candidate, or if serious side effects are identified, the completion of development of such drug candidate may be significantly delayed or we may be forced to abandon development altogether. - We may find it difficult to enroll patients in our clinical trials or patients may discontinue their participation in our clinical trials. - Dependence upon third-party service providers in connection with our clinical trials expose us to risks.
+- We may experience delays in obtaining regulatory approvals with respect to any drug candidate. - Preclinical and clinical trials are very expensive, time-consuming and difficult to design and implement and may result in unforeseen costs. - If the results of our clinical trials do not support our claims relating to a drug candidate, or if serious side effects are identified, the completion of development of such drug candidate may be significantly delayed or we may be forced to abandon development altogether. - We may find it difficult to enroll patients in our clinical trials or patients may discontinue their participation in our clinical trials. - Obtaining and maintaining regulatory approval of our product candidates in one jurisdiction does not mean that we will be successful in obtaining regulatory approval of our product candidates in other jurisdictions. - Dependence upon third-party service providers in connection with our clinical trials expose us to risks.